As a first time buyer what is the most important piece of guidance you can give me regarding purchase conveyancing in Roker?

 I've recently found out that there is a flying freehold issue on a house I put an offer in last month in what was supposed to be a simple, chain free conveyancing.
 Roker is where the house is located.
 Can you offer any guidance?

 Flying freeholds in Roker are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Roker you would need to get your solicitor to go through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Roker may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Roker may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I am looking at a couple of apartments in Roker both have in the region of fifty years left on the lease term.
 Do I need to be concerned?